‘The Engineers of the Future are T-shaped’ - What Does the World’s Leading Industrial Automation Supplier Want from its Future Engineers? Finland’s Greatest Industry Event MPD is the Manufacturing Crystal Ball | MPD

 ‘T-shaped expertise and ecosystem economy are closely linked to each other.
 The T-Model is necessary to ensure that the know-how of our engineers is sufficiently multidisciplinary to meet the needs of both the customers and partners.
 An important and necessary challenge is to study exactly what sets of competencies are needed in specific job tasks.
 I believe that the MPD will open a very important window towards the future of work’, predicts Hedenborg.

-Hedenborg is also the President of Orgalime, the European Engineering Industries Association.
+Hedenborg is also the President of Orgalime, The European Technology Industries association.
 MPD is a unique vantage point for the top industrial influencers themselves.

 ‘At Fastems we strive to create products, like our MMS Manufacturing Management Software, that represent the most advanced technology in the industry.
 MMS strives to constantly predict the performance of production and to be one step ahead, so that the right resources are always available for use on time.
 MPD is similar in a sense: by participating in MPD one receives the best up-to-date and in-depth understanding of the direction we are going towards in regard to manufacturing and the ecosystem economy.
 In order for us to be able to be one step ahead’, describes Hedenborg.